GeotrekCE/Geotrek-admin/docs/install/import.rst

 Importing from multiple sources with deletion
 ---------------------------------------------

-When importing data for the same model using two (or more) different sources, the ``provider`` field should be used to differenciate between sources, allowing to enable object deletion with ``delete = True`` without causing the last parser to delete objects created by preceeding parsers.
+When importing data for the same model using two (or more) different sources, the ``provider`` field should be used to differentiate between sources, allowing to enable object deletion with ``delete = True`` without causing the last parser to delete objects created by preceding parsers.

 In the following example, ``Provider_1Parser`` and ``Provider_2Parser`` will each import their objects, set the ``provider`` field on these objects, and only delete objects that disappeared from their respective source since last parsing.